 F15.
-SW Frog Pond Lane has been identified by the Frog Pond West Master Plan as a Gateway Collector from SW Willow Creek Drive east to SW Stafford Road.
-The proposed development continues SW Marigold Terrace, which was established by previous development applications in the Frog Pond neighborhood to the south.
-The applicant proposes SW Windflower Street, SW Yarrow Lane, and SW Trillium Street.
-These proposed street names will be subject to approval by the City Engineer who will check all street names to not be duplicative of existing street names and other wise conform to the City's street name system at the time of Final Plat review.
+The proposed development continues SW Frog Pond Lane, SW Brisband Street, and SW Columbine Avenue, which were established by previous development applications in the Frog Pond neighborhood to the east and south.
+The applicant has not proposed names for Public Street A and Private Street B. All proposed street names are subject to approval by the City Engineer who will check them to not be duplicative of existing street names and otherwise conforming to the City's street name system at the time of Final Plat review.